virtuozzo/cloudscripting-docs/docs/reference/actions.md

 The possibility to install few custom add-ons within a single manifest.
 It can be installed to:

-- an existing environment if `jpsType` is *update*
+- an existing environment if `type` is *update*
-- a new environment if `jpsType` is *install*.
+- a new environment if `type` is *install*.
 Add-ons will be installed sequentially one by one right after a new environment set up.

-All the add-ons will have `jpsType` *update* by default.
+All the add-ons will have `type` *update* by default.

 The example below shows how to pass an add-on identifier into `installAddon` action.
 This add-on should be described in the `addons` section.
 The custom add-on with the *firstAddon* identifier will create a new file in a compute node in the *tmp* directory.
 ```
 {
-	"jpsType": "update",
+	"type": "update",
 	"name": "Install Add-on example",
 	"onInstall": {
 		"installAddon": {